kym0761/UnrealEngine_BluetoothPlugin/README.md

 ```
 in ParsingBluetoothData(), You Can Access the Bluetooth Data in EventOutParameter.
-it will Parse Raw Data to CSCMeasurement format Data.
+it will Parse the Raw Data to the CSCMeasurement format Data.
 ```

 ```
 You Can Receive Bluetooth Data from BluetoothDataReceiver.
 And, You Can Read Data with ABluetoothDataReader Actor. (not only AActor, UObject also can do it.)
-There is Example in BluetoothDataReader.h And .cpp
+There is a Example in BluetoothDataReader.h And .cpp
-You must know that "My RPM Formula" in "Reader.cpp code" is not Correct Answer Because I Don't Know (>_< sorry)
+You must know that "My RPM Formula" in "Reader.cpp code" is not a Correct Answer Because I Don't Know (>_< sorry)
 it is the temporary Fomula for just check that it works!
 ```